Where are the Bake Off winners now?

 Series 3 – John Whaite

-John Whaite was the winner of the third series of Bake Off and after his victory he studied for a diploma in patisserie at Le Cordon Bleu in London.
+John Whaite took the title in the third series of Bake Off and went on to study for a diploma in patisserie at Le Cordon Bleu in London.

 He now appears as a chef on ITV’s Lorraine, This Morning and Sunday Brunch, and presented the ITV cooking show Chopping Block with Rosemary Shrager.

-He also opened a cookery school in Lancashire and has published four books – John Whaite Bakes, John Whaite Bakes At Home, Perfect Plates In 5 Ingredients and Comfort: Food to soothe the soul.
+Whaite also opened a cookery school in Lancashire and has published four books: John Whaite Bakes, John Whaite Bakes At Home, Perfect Plates In 5 Ingredients and Comfort: Food To Soothe The Soul.

 Series 4 – Frances Quinn

-In 2013 Frances Quinn was named the champion of the fourth series of the show.
+In 2013 Frances Quinn was named the champion of the fourth series.